pixbi/style-guidelines/nodejs.md

   in newer engines due to hidden classes.
 Avoid the temptation to use it!
 * *ALWAYS use semicolons*.
 Never rely on automatic semicolon insertion.
 It will break your mind.
+* *Always name your function*.
+Static functions are preferred over anonymous functions, even if you need to do this: `exports.doSomething = function doSomething () {}`